5 free Lightroom alternatives

 No-frills freeware PhotoScape is the perfect Adobe Lightroom alternative for those who are unfamiliar with photo editing programs.
 With its clear, pre-set functions, you can easily manage your photos and optimize them with various features.
 With basic functions such as retouch, crop, effect filters, color, and brightness correction, you can achieve everything that is necessary to edit an image quickly and simply.
 As well as this, there are other fun effects, such as collages, adding text, frames, and speech bubbles.
 Photos can also be edited by batch processing using the window menu integrated into the desktop view.

 PhotoScape may be of particular interest to users of image sharing social media platforms, as the program enables users to create simple GIF files.
 It is also practical that photos can easily be dragged and dropped into different collage templates and individually arranged with the combine function – ideal for presenting photos of friends, family, and holiday snapshots.
 Thanks to its easy-to-use interface integrated into the desktop, inexperienced users can get to grips with PhotoScape in next to no time.
-Furthermore, PhotoScape is compatible with both Windows and Mac (as PhotoScape X) and the tool opens and converts raw formats into JPEG, PNG, GIF, BMP and TIFF files.
+Furthermore, PhotoScape is compatible with both Windows and Mac (as PhotoScape X) and the Lightroom alternative opens and converts raw formats into JPEG, PNG, GIF, BMP and TIFF files.

 Pros Cons